 Juniperus virginiana 'Taylor'Item #3684 USDA Hardiness Zone: 3 - 9

-Semi-soft, blue-green foliage and narrow columnar form provides a refined, elegant look.
-This handsome selection maintains a more dense, upright form than other similar plants.
-Makes a great privacy screen, a flanking plant for entrances or a dramatic vertical element to the landscape.
+The semi-soft, blue-green foliage and narrow columnar form provide a refined, elegant look.
+This handsome selection maintains a more dense, upright form than its similar counterparts.
+Makes a great privacy screen, an entryway accent, or a dramatic vertical element to the landscape.
 A Nebraska Statewide Arboretum introduction.
 Evergreen.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:30 ft. tall, 3 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat.Average Landscape Size:Moderate growing; reaches 30 ft. tall, 3 ft. wide.

-- DetailDeciduous/evergreen:EvergreenGrowth habit:NarrowGrowth rate:ModerateAverage landscape size:30 ft. tall, 3 ft. wide.Special features:Attracts Birds, Deer Resistant, Easy Care, North American Native Selection, Waterwise, Year-round InterestFoliage color:Blue-greenBlooms:InconspicuousGarden styleContemporaryCompanion PlantsBarberry (Berberis); Rose (Rosa); Catmint (Nepeta); Russian Sage (Perovskia); Maiden Grass (Miscanthus)
+- DetailBotanical Pronunciation:ju-NIP-er-us vir-jin-ee-AH-naDeciduous/evergreen:EvergreenGrowth habit:NarrowGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 30 ft. tall, 3 ft. wide.Special features:Bird Friendly, Dramatic Foliage Color, Easy Care, North American Native Selection, Waterwise, Year-round InterestFoliage color:Blue-greenBlooms:Conifer; prized for foliage.Companion PlantsBarberry (Berberis); Rose (Rosa); Catmint (Nepeta); Russian Sage (Perovskia); Maiden Grass (Miscanthus)

 - History & LoreHistory:This Nebraska Statewide Arboretum introduction is a sport of an Eastern Red Cedar found in Taylor, Nebraska.